PC-Rail

 Image file name

-This file allows additional "cosmetic" display elements to be defined.
+This file allows additional items including "cosmetic" display elements to be defined.

-[1] Often sections of platform concourse are shown on the layout diagram, although they have no operational significance.
-For this type of object, values of all other required fields will be generated automatically by the Data Builder software.
+[1] Sections of platform concourse to be shown on the layout diagram, although they have no operational significance.

 [2] Include relative path and file name.
 All graphics file formats handled by MS Graphics Device Interface+ (GDI+) are supported.